Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Troubleshooting Common Connection Issues

-• Wrong IP or Port: Double-check that the address players are using is right.
-If your IP changed recently or someone typed it wrong, that’s probably it.
+• Wrong IP or Port: Make sure the players are not using the wrong address.
+It can happen that your IP has changed lately or someone typed it in incorrectly.

-• Firewall Settings: The server needs port 8211 open for both TCP and UDP.
+• Firewall Settings: The server should have port 8211 open both TCP and UDP.
 On Windows, check Defender.
 On Linux, look at UFW or whatever firewall you’re using.
 And make sure your router is forwarding that port to the server’s local IP.

 • Server Might Be Down: Double-check the server’s running.
 Might sound obvious, but it happens.
 Make sure PalServer.exe (Windows) or PalServer.sh (Linux) didn’t crash or freeze.
 Restart it if needed.

 • Test it yourself first.
-On the host machine, try joining with 127.0.0.1:8211.
+On the host computer, attempt to connect with 127.0.0.1:8211.
 Then grab another device on your network and connect using your local IP.
-That helps you rule out most of the common issues fast..
-If it works locally but fails for people outside, it’s almost always a firewall or port forwarding problem.
+That helps you rule out most of the common issues fast.
+When it works in the local area but fails to people elsewhere then it would be almost a matter of firewall or port forwarding.

 Power Your Website with ARZ Host!